Prince of Persia: Warrior Within: Writing and art design

-One of the notable changed compared to The Sands of Time was the visual design and presentation of the Prince.
+One of the notable changes compared to The Sands of Time was the visual design and presentation of the Prince.
 Mallat was approached by the pre-production team, who wanted to go in a darker direction than The Sands of Time.
 Mallat felt the Prince in The Sands of Time was lacking something despite being a good character, and the darker direction both appealed to his wish to evolve the series and was given the go-ahead by Ubisoft's marketing team.
+The first idea developed by The Sands of Time director Patrice Désilets, Prince of Persia: Assassin, where the player controlled a group of assassins who guarded the Prince, evolved into its own game, Assassin's Creed, keeping Désilets away from the sequel.
 The plot was eventually chosen to be "not just saving the world or saving a damsel, it's the story of the Prince of Persia and who, really, is this guy."
 The final narrative and aesthetic tone was described as being closer to survival horror, with the Prince becoming a more mature and potentially relatable character compared to his portrayal in The Sands of Time.
 Some of the story was communicated outside cutscenes, with the team aiming for a more interactive story experience.
 Hugues Martel, lead animator for The Triplets of Belleville, acted as an advisor and concept artist for the cutscenes and storyboards, working together with art director Raphaël Lacoste.